- Friends of Salem Library

 Memorial contributions in any amount are welcomed and acknowledged.
 If preferred, a contribution may be directed to the Memorial Book Fund, which is used to pay for special books on the library's acquire list; a memorial bookplate is affixed to the book.

 How You Can Help

 All of these opportunities for support benefit the Salem Public Library and have potential tax-saving advantages.
 A copy of our IRS determination letter and further information are available on request.
-For further information, write the FOSL Treasurer.
+For further information, contact the FOSL Treasurer: